Document

 Conclusion

-Both IPOs and FPOs are essential methods for companies to raise funds from public investors and provide investors with opportunities to invest in their business.
+Both IPOs and FPOs are essential methods for companies to raise funds from the public and provide investors with opportunities to invest in their businesses.
 The key difference lies in timing and purpose.
 IPOs are for companies going public for the first time, while FPOs are for companies that are already public and seek to raise additional funds.
-Both methods provide access to capital for growth, though IPOs often mark the beginning of a company's public journey.

 The two types of FPO are a Fresh Issue (new shares issued) and Offer for Sale (existing shares sold by shareholders).